Manual Of Operations and Code of Conduct

 SECTION 1.
 OFFICERS

-The officers of the Association shall consist of a President, a First Vice President, a Second Vice President, a Treasurer, a Technical Director, a Secretary, and such other officers and assistant officers as may be elected in accordance with the provisions of this Article.
+The Executive Committee of the Association shall consist of the President, First Vice President, Second Vice President, Treasurer, Immediate Past President, and such other officers and assistant officers as may be elected in accordance with the provisions of this Article.
 The Board of Governors may elect or appoint such other officers as it shall deem necessary, who shall have the authority to perform such duties as may be prescribed from time to time by the Board.

-Any officer may resign at any time by giving written notice to the Board of Governors, the President, or the Secretary of the Association.
+Any officer may resign at any time by giving written notice to the Board of Governors, the President, or the First Vice President of the Association.
 Any such resignation shall take effect at the time specified therein and, unless otherwise specified therein, the acceptance of such resignation shall not be necessary to make it effective.

 SECTION 1.
 MANAGEMENT OF THE ASSOCIATION

-As required by State law, the Association shall be managed by a Board of Directors.
-As set out in Article VI, preceding, the Association’s Board of Directors is called the Board of Governors.
+As required by State law, the Association shall be managed by the Board of Directors.
+As set out in Article VI, preceding the Association’s Board of Directors is called the” Board of Governors.”